zolex/JMSJobQueueBundle/README.md

-fork to support symfony 5 and doctrine common 3
+Support for PHP 8, Symfony 5 and Doctrine Common 3

 JMSJobQueueBundle
 =================